 Labor and Employment

-There are many challenges students face that affect their success in college.
-These challenges also affect students' emotional well-being and personal growth.
-Northland counselors work with students on strategies to overcome the challenges they face.
-Counseling can also improve; overall well-being, coping skills, communication skills, self-confidence, and promote behavior change.
+There are many challenges students face that can affect success in college.
+These challenges can also affect students’ emotional well-being and personal growth.
+Counseling Services works with students on strategies to overcome the challenges they face.
+Counseling Services can also improve overall well-being, coping skills, communication skills, self-confidence, and promote behavior change.

-Some common challenges personal counseling can assist with includes:
+Common challenges personal counseling can assist with include:

 • Anxiety